Multi two diamonds: Continuation

-Should an opponent overcall or double
+After interference

-It is important to discuss this with your partner.
-A simple agreement over double is to simply make the same Paradox advance that you would have done anyway.
-You should agree whether pass, or redouble show willingness to play in diamonds.
-Always bear in mind that fourth hand will usually make a bid, and you will always get a second opportunity to bid or double.
+A simple agreement over double is to simply make the same paradox advance that you would have done anyway.
+Either pass or redouble(which one depends on partnership agreement)show willingness to play in diamonds.

-A common agreement is that 3H or 4H over a minor overcall are pass/correct.
+A common agreement is that 3H or 4H over a minor overcall are pass or correct bids.

-Overcalls in a major suit is more awkward to handle, but a common agreement is that opener must double or bid should he hold the strong option, clarifying type if you have 2 of those.
+Overcalls in a major suit are more awkward to handle, but a common agreement is that opener must double or bid should he hold the strong option, clarifying type if he or she has 2 of those.

-Defending your Opponent's "Multi"
+Defense

-There are numerous popular defenses to the Multi.
+There are numerous popular defenses to multi 2 diamonds.
 The "Dixon" method below is not necessarily best from a technical point of view, however it is perfectly adequate and is easy to remember.
-In general, when defending against a multi players should assume that the opener holds one of the weak options.
-They occur much more frequently than the strong ones!
+In general, when defending against multi 2 diamonds, players should assume that the opener holds one of the weak options, as they occur much more frequently than the strong ones.

 With a good suit, it is important to bid aggressively on the first round of bidding, before opener's partner has disambiguated the opening.
 Otherwise, it is often wise to wait until it is apparent what opener's suit is.
-In this mode 2nd hand passes initially, A takeout double of the Pass or correct response then becomes your key weapon on round 2 of bidding.
+In this mode, the second hand passes initially.
+A takeout double of the pass or correct response then becomes key on the next round of bidding.

-It is helpful to discuss the concept of "position"(i.e. relative to opener) with your partner, in any defence agreement.
+It is helpful to discuss the concept of "position"(i.e. relative to opener) in any defence agreement.